vpovarna/spark-playground/src/main/scala/com/examples/README.md

 Aggregation in spark streaming works at the micro batch level, only when the batch is created.
 Append output mode is not supported on aggregation without watermarks

+DStream = Discretized Stream
+DStreams are never ending sequence of RDDs.
+Batches are triggered at the same time because the nodes clock are sync.
+Each batch is an RDD

+Because DStreams are sequence of RDDs it means that they are distributed collections of elements, and we have access to functional operators: map, flatmap, filter.
+DStreams requires a receiver to perform computation.
+Usually it's one per DStream.
+The receiver is managed by spark context on the driver.
+The receiver needs a CPU core on the machine running the driver.

+### Structure of a DStream application

+1. Create a spark session and spark context
+2. Create a spark streaming context (ssc)
+3. Define input sources by creating DStreams
+4. Define transformations on DStreams
+5. Call an action on DStream
+6. Start the computation with ssc.start().No more computations can be added
+7. Await termination, or stop the computation.
+You cannot restart the computation

 ## DataFrames

 DataFrames are distributed collections of rows conforming to a schema = list describing the column names and types.